kn6plv/advancednetwork/README.md

 Install the ipk in the usual AREDN way, then reboot the node.

-Configure the ports by navigating to the following URL:
+Configure by navigating to the URL:

 ```http://[NODENAME]/cgi-bin/advancednetwork```